Collombatti Naturals, From the Beginning

 In 2010 we packed up our life in suburbia and with our youngest son in tow we headed for the mid north coast in NSW, Australia.
 We bought a little 7 acre farm here in Collombatti (hence our company name) with the dream of living off the land and being as self-sufficient as we possibly could.

-After reading about the plight of the honeybees worldwide, Rob and Sue undertook a beekeeping course and soon after bought their first hive.
+After reading about the plight of the honeybees worldwide, Rob and Sue undertook a beekeeping course and soon after bought their very first hive.
 This soon expanded into several hives with Rob using his woodworking skills to build the additional hives from recycled timbers.
-We prefer to use the bee-friendly Warre style hives and use natural beekeeping methods which focuses on bee health rather than maximum honey yields.

 The beekeeping duties are now firmly Sue's sole responsibility after we discovered (the hard way!) that Rob is anaphylactic.
-After an emergency dash to A&E, he's now excused from any beekeeping chores!
+After an emergency dash to A&E, he's now excused from any beekeeping duties!

 Chapter Three: The Cottage Industry is Born